11.2. User interface description

 ../../_images/Endpoint_Formbuilder_en.png

-To add a control to the form - start dragging it with the cursor, while holding the left mouse button, from the “Controls” menu (left by default) - the cursor will take the form of a squeezed hand.
-Alternatively, you can quickly add a control to the end of the form by clicking on it one time with the left mouse button, pressing the Ctrl key in the Controls panel.
+To add an element to the form - start dragging it with the cursor, while holding the left mouse button, from the “elements” menu (left by default) - the cursor will take the form of a squeezed hand.
+Alternatively, you can quickly add an element to the end of the form by clicking on it one time with the left mouse button, pressing the Ctrl key in the elements panel.

-To select a control - click the left button on it once in the form.
-A red dotted frame will appear around the control.
+To select an element - click the left button on it once in the form.
+A red dotted frame will appear around the element.

-To move a control - drag it by pressing the left button to any place on the form.
+To move an element - drag it by pressing the left button to any place on the form.

 To delete an item, select it and press the Delete key on the keyboard.
 Deleting an item cannot be undone.
-Be aware of the fact that when you delete a control, the associated field(s) of the layer will also be deleted.
+Be aware of the fact that when you delete an element, the associated field(s) of the layer will also be deleted.

-This menu contains a list of all available controls that can be created on the form.
-Hover the cursor over an item to see its description in a pop-up message.
+This menu contains a list of all available elements that can be created on the form.
+Hover over an element to see tooltip with its description.

 Note

-Some controls may be inaccessible, which is shown by a “lock” icon on the button.
-To get full access to all functions in the program: complete authorization, if subscribed you will gain access to a complete functionality.
+Some elements may be inaccessible, which is shown by a “lock” icon on the button.
+To get access to the full functionality, log in and make sure you have a corresponding subscription plan.

 This menu contains a table of layer fields.
 In the Formbuilder program, only one form is edited in one project, tied to only one layer.
-Layer’s field(s) are created automatically when controls are added to a form.
-A control may have from 0 to 2 related fields.
-To see what controls are attached to what fields - select the control: if any fields are attached to the control, they will be highlighted in bold in the table.
+Layer’s field(s) are created automatically when elements are added to a form. an element may have from 0 to 2 related fields.
+To see what elements are attached to what fields - select the element: if any fields are attached to the element, they will be highlighted in bold in the table.

-When creating controls for fields, their name, alias and type are automatically generated:
+When creating elements for fields, their name, alias and type are automatically generated:

 • Name cannot be changed;